Europe’s Best Hidden City Parks and Gardens

 Croatia can reach high temperatures during the summer months, so when you need a break from Zagreb’s popular sights, it’s recommended to head to Park Maksimir.
 Just a 10-minute tram ride away from Ban Jelačić Square, the park offers 45 acres of meadows, lakes and streams, which are landscaped in the style of English gardens.
 Walking and running tours are popular ways to see the park, or you can simply sit and relax in the sunshine.

 Maksimir Park provides a great habitat for wildlife, and is home to over 100 different species of birds.
-It’s also where you’ll find Zagreb City Zoo where you can see all kinds of animals, including seals, monkeys and leopards, in beautiful surroundings.
+It’s also where you’ll find Zagreb City Zoo, which costs just 30 Croatian Kuna (around £3.60)* to enter.
+Here, you can see all kinds of animals, including seals, monkeys and leopards, in beautiful surroundings.

 The beautiful city of Rome in Italy has an incredible history, and is one of the most popular tourist destinations in Europe.
 It’s full of fascinating ancient sites such as the Colosseum and the Pantheon, along with having a vibrant artistic heritage that’s evident throughout the city.
 Like most of Italy, the culinary scene in Rome is fantastic, so overall it has all the components for the perfect city break.

 Due to Rome being so popular, the crowds can be overwhelming at times, especially near the must-see attractions.
 Villa Borghese is Rome’s largest public park, and provides the perfect escape from the hustle and bustle in the city centre.
 Here, you can chill out for a few hours and explore the giant landscaped gardens, where you’ll find museums, monuments and fountains.